How to Start a Cleaning Business & Become Successful

 • What equipment will I need to start a cleaning business?

-Think of starting your business as constructing a building — you start with the foundation and build on top of that.
+Think of starting a cleaning business as constructing a building — you start with the foundation and build on top of that.

 Doing something for the first time probably means leaving your comfort zone.
 It implies that you swim out of known waters with an understanding of the consequences.
 So, you have to ask yourself: is that me, and is that something I feel ready for and comfortable with?